HenryJobst/resulter/README.md

    ```
 4. Deployment

-- there are seperate deployment scripts (build.sh) to build docker images for frontend and backend
+- there are separate deployment scripts (build.sh) to build docker images for frontend and backend
 - there is a compose file to start the whole application with database in docker containers

 ## Usage